erichseamon/seamon_dissertation/README.md

 - NOTE:  Each folder (/data, /appendices, /code) have individual READMEs which describe folder contents.

-- If you have concerns or issues, please contact erich at: erichs@uidaho or erich@erich.io
+- If you have concerns or issues, please contact erich at: erichs@uidaho.edu or erich@erich.io